 Summertime and the living is … hot.
 Sunburned.
 Itchy.
 Without taking some precautions while you’re outside having fun, summer can end up being a real pain.

-These tips will help you protect yourself and your loved ones to make 2017 your most enjoyable summer yet.
+These tips will help you protect yourself and your loved ones to make this your most enjoyable summer yet.

 Be skin-safe in the sun